-- A. Filing an Academic Grievance: - 1.
-A student may initiate an academic grievance on the following basis:

-- a.
-To dispute a course grade which has been reported to the registrar - b.
-To report unprofessional conduct of an instructor in the instruction and/or administration of a course - 2.
-Students should first discuss the concern with the instructor of the course.
-If the student is not satisfied with results of that discussion, the student should make an appointment to discuss the concern with the Chair of the Department.
-If the concern is not resolved at the department level, the student should meet with the Dean of the College. - 3.
-If the student is unable to resolve the concern satisfactorily through the discussions, the student may file a formal grievance with the Dean of the College.
-The student grievance must be filed on the Student Grievance Regarding Grades/Professional Conduct Form. - 4.
-Any grievance regarding a grade or professional conduct must be filed within one year of receiving the grade or of the questioned professional conduct.
+- i) Either the grievant or the respondents may appeal the decision of the offer to the Vice President of Student Affairs within 5 university business days of the receipt of the written notification.
+The Vice President of Student Affairs, after reviewing the circumstances, shall render a decision, in writing, within 5 university business days of the receipt of the appeal. - ii) After the above appeal processes have been exhausted, appeal may be made to the President of the University.
+An appeal to the President must be submitted within 5 university business days of the Vice President of Student Affairs decision.
+The President, after reviewing the circumstances, shall render a decision, in writing, within 5 university business days of the receipt of the appeal.
+The President's decision on a grievance shall be final and binding on all parties. - 3) Student Grievance Procedure Regarding Academic Related Complaints - a) Filing an Academic Grievance - i) A student may initiate an academic grievance on the following basis: - (1) To dispute a course grade which has been reported to the registrar. - (2) To report unprofessional conduct of an instructor in the instruction and/or administration of a course - ii) Students should first discuss the concern with the instructor of the course.
+If the student is not satisfied with the results of that discussion, the student should make an appointment to discuss the concern with the Chair of the Department.
+If the concern is not resolved at the department level, the student should meet with the Dean of the College. - iii) If the student is unable to resolve the concern satisfactorily through the discussions, the student may file a formal grievance with the Dean of the College.
+The student grievance must be filed on the Student Grievance Regarding Grades/Professional Conduct Form. - iv) Any grievance regarding a grade or professional conduct must be filed within one year of receiving the grade or of the questioned professional conduct.

-B. Review Process
+b) Review Process

-- 1. Upon receiving the appropriate form, the Dean of the College will transmit the grievance to the faculty member for response.
-The response from the faculty member will be transmitted to the department chair for review, comment and recommendation, and then to the academic dean who either resolves in favor of the aggrieved student or determines that the faculty member's action complied with University policy. - a.
-Upon receipt of the Grievance Form, the Dean of the College has 20 university business days to respond.
+- i) Upon receiving the appropriate form, the Dean of the College will transmit the grievance to the faculty member for response.
+The response from the faculty member will be transmitted to the department chair for review, comment and recommendation, and then to the academic dean who either resolves in favor of the aggrieved student or determines that the faculty member's action complied with University policy. - ii) Upon receipt of the Grievance Form, the Dean of the College has 20 university business days to respond.
 For complaints filed between semesters, additional response time might be necessary to allow for the availability of the relevant parties.
 When additional time is necessary, students should be advised in writing of the estimated time for a response.
 Notification of resolution or expected time to determine resolution will be shared, in writing, with the currently registered student within 20 days of submitting the grievance form.

-C. Appeal Process
+c) Appeal Process